 Catholics have made a great contribution to society, and we have a good story to share.

 For 2000 years, Catholics have pioneered in faith, society and culture; instilled charity and self-giving love into communities; and have led in caring for the poor, sick and elderly.
 Today we continue this work through the many charitable works of the Church, including the Charitable Works Fund, the Priests’ Retirement Foundation and the St Mary’s Cathedral National Trust.

 We invite you to continue this ministry today.

-I hope you enjoy exploring this website, and come to learn more about our story, our faith and our works, and might be further moved to continuing our ministry in Sydney today.
+I hope you enjoy exploring this website, and come to learn more about our story, our faith and our works, and might be further moved to continuing building faith, hope and charity across Greater Sydney today.

 Thank you in advance for your support.